-ZoraxelTM is a CNS-based sexual dysfunction drug that has extensive and excellent safety in humans.
+ZoraxelTm is a CNS-based sexual dysfunction drug that has extensive and excellent safety in humans.
 The Phase II clinical trial of Zoraxel began in the first half of 2008.
-We currently estimate that the Phase II trials will be completed in 2009 and will require approximately \$4,000,000.
+We currently estimate that the Phase II trials will be completed in 2009 and will require a total of approximately \$4,000,000.